marvindv/markdown-notebook/README.md

 DATABASE_STORAGE_DIR=/var/lib/markdown-notebook
 ```

+Then copy `docker-compose.yml` from this repository into the same directory.

-Then the project can be run using `docker-compose`.
+Now the project can be run using `docker-compose`.
 All commands are executed
 in the directory that contains a valid `.env` and the `docker-compose.yml` file:

 ```bash